rahul-gharat/dronahq-docs/docs/reference/connectors/zendesk.md

 1. Incorporate an Action Flow in your app to initiate the ticket creation process.

-2. Navigate to Server Side Actions and select the Zendesk connector from the list of available connectors.
+2. Navigate to `Connector > Library` and select the Zendesk connector from the list of available connectors.

 3. Choose the `CreateTicket` action to create new support tickets.